It's great that you're here!

 After dealing with this situation, questions often arise about the causes but also, above all, what I can do to avoid a pregnancy loss in another pregnancy.

-Whether you've had one or more pregnancy loss makes a significant difference in terms of causes, investigations, and opportunities.
+Whether you've had one or more pregnancy losses makes a significant difference in terms of causes, investigations, and opportunities.

 situation